botwiki/botwiki.org/content/about/index.md

 /*
 Title: About
-Description: Oh, so you would like to learn a bit more about Botwiki.org and Botmakers.org?
+Description: Oh, so you would like to learn a bit more about Botwiki.org?
 Weight: 6
 */